redbus-labs/LEAP/README.md

 Without config:

 ```
-Search for ferries from Location-1 Chhangg to Location-2
+Search for ferries from Location-1 to Location-2
 ```

 With config: